ornellion/100-days-of-code/log.md

 **Today's Progress**:

-Today I spent 1hr 30 on Pythong Code Challenges: Dictionaries (Advanced) and Classes
+Today I spent 1hr 30 on Python Code Challenges: Dictionaries (Advanced) and Classes

 I created functions that:
 - Creates a new dictionary where the key is a word and the value is the length of the word